Virginia Mason Medical Center: History

 In 2014, the medical center announced that it will offer bundled payments and warranties for total hip and total knee replacements for self-insured employers and private insurers.

 Jeremy Hunt announced a five-year, £12.5m programme to bring in Virginia Mason to assist five English NHS trusts using clinical engagement and culture tools including the Patient Safety Alert System and electronic dashboard.
 Hunt said “The achievements at Virginia Mason over the past decade are truly inspirational and I’m delighted they will now help NHS staff to learn the lessons that made their hospital one of the safest in the world – patients will see real benefits as a result.”

 In 2016, Virginia Mason Medical Center formally affiliated with Yakima Valley Memorial Hospital.

+In August 2020, Virginia Mason opened a birth center, which employed 55 nurses and averaged 50 births a month.

 In January 2021, Virginia Mason announced they had merged with CHI Franciscan to form Virginia Mason Franciscan Health, under the parent company CommonSpirit Health.

+In October 2024, Virginia Mason closed its birthing center.
+Patients were transferred to other birthing centers in the Seattle area.

 Notable Staff

-In 2022, Ketul J. Patel began his term as CEO of Virginia Mason Franciscan Health.

-Dr. Vin Gupta serves as a part-time pulmonologist at Virginia Mason Franciscan Health.
+Vin Gupta serves as a part-time pulmonologist at Virginia Mason Franciscan Health.